by Sondy Kaska, animal communicator

 can bring great comfort to have an opportunity to communicate

 with your beloved animal companions who have died.
-The communications

 may include exchanges of messages of love, reassurance from your